A Style Guide for Students Writing Papers and Reports

 where f is the core frequency, V the core voltage, and c a constant.

-The equation number is only used to reference a equation from another place in the text, and can be omitted if no such cross reference is required.
+The equation number is only needed to reference an equation from another place in the text, and can be omitted if no such cross reference is required.

 Miscellaneous